iamamash/fastapi-celery/README.md

 2. **Limited Branching Strategy:**
    While implementing a separate development branch (`dev`) is commendable, adopting a more comprehensive branching strategy, such as feature branches or release branches, could enhance collaboration and version control in larger-scale projects.

+## Contributing
+Contributions are welcome!
+If you have suggestions, feature requests, or bug reports, please submit an issue or open a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments
+Special thanks to the creators and maintainers of FastAPI, Celery, RabbitMQ, Redis, and Flower for their incredible work and contributions to the open-source community.